arslankhanali/demo-ansible-network/readme.md

 git pull

 # -b when running for the first time
-# git checkout -b update-rtr1-config
+git checkout -b update-rtr1-config

+# If you already have a branch
 git checkout update-rtr1-config
 # Change rtr1_config.txt
 git add rtr1_config.txt